fij/btup/README.md

      * install with `jupyter-nbextension install rise --py --sys-prefix`
      * initialize with `jupyter nbextension enable rise --py --sys-prefix`

+6. Set your jupyter notebook password with `jupyter notebook password`.

-6. Start using the notebooks in your default browser:
+7. Start using the notebooks in your default browser:
    * type `jupyter notebook` at your anaconda prompt

-7. On the main page of jupyter notebook open the Nbextensions panel
+8. On the main page of jupyter notebook open the Nbextensions panel
-   * 7.1. enable configurations by unchecking the `disable` box, if it is checked
+   * 8.1. enable configurations by unchecking the `disable` box, if it is checked
-   * 7.2. turn on the nbextension `Table of Contents`
+   * 8.2. turn on the nbextension `Table of Contents`

-8. Several notebooks will ask you to download free data that they process.
+9. Several notebooks will ask you to download free data that they process.
-   * 8.1.
+   * 9.1.
 Please create your local subfolder called `data` within the folder that contains this README file.
-   * 8.2.
+   * 9.2.
 Download the requested files to this local subfolder.

 ### (F) Recommended Further Learning: